How To Say Orange In Japanese

 蜜柑 (Mikan)

 Mikan are often associated with kotatsu, traditional Japanese heated tables, and are a symbol of warmth and comfort during the cold season.
 Many Japanese families enjoy sitting around the kotatsu, sharing mikan and spending quality time together.
-Therefore, using the word mikan can evoke a sense of nostalgia and cultural connection.
+Which means, using the word mikan can evoke a sense of nostalgia and cultural connection.

 橙色 (Daidaiiro)